yobacca/natural-orderby/README.md

 ## Flow Type Definitions

 `natural-orderby` has first-class [Flow](https://flow.org/) support with zero configuration to assist you in finding type errors while using our modules.

+## TypeScript Declarations

+`natural-orderby` has also [TypeScript](https://www.typescriptlang.org/) support and provides TypeScript declarations.

 ## Credits